 She had the taxi driver park on a quiet street.
 She asked him how much he made in one night, and offered him half that amount up front and told him she would pay him the rest by midnight if he waited for her.
 He agreed.
 Leaving her two leather cases in the car, she went off to the bar with nothing but two of her seductive chocolates.

-As soon as she walked into the place, she spotted Miguel Sandoval trying to dance with an awkward, but pretty, blond exchange student from the States.
-When the song ended they sat down at a table, and Miguel Sandoval mixed the pretty blonde a drink of sweet limeade and tequila, heavy on the tequila.
+As soon as she walked into the place, she spotted Miguel Sandoval trying to dance with an awkward, but pretty, blonde student from the States.
+When the song ended, they sat down at a table, and Miguel Sandoval mixed the pretty blonde a drink of sweet limeade and tequila, heavy on the tequila.

 Esperanza had to turn down four offers to dance on her way to Miguel Sandoval’s table.
 When she arrived, she asked, “Can you mix one of those for me?”
 Miguel Sandoval was shocked when he looked up to see that the request had come from the woman he had been lusting after for nearly two years.

-“Claro que sí,” he said as he scooted over, making room for her to sit.
-Completely ignoring the pretty blonde, Miguel Sandoval handed over the drink intended for her to Esperanza.
+“You can have this one,” he said as he scooted over, making room for her to sit.
+Completely ignoring the pretty blonde student, Miguel Sandoval handed over the drink intended for her to Esperanza.

 “I didn’t think you were interested.”

 “You give up too easy.”